deeplearningunb/Botina/README.md

+# Botina

+Botina is the better bot for try help us in a difficult task, trying predict the stock prices.

-## Botina
+## How its works

-Using recurrent neural networks to predict stock prices.
+Botina uses a recurrent neural networks to try predict stock prices. a good reference to know about [recurrent neural networks](https://medium.com/explore-artificial-intelligence/an-introduction-to-recurrent-neural-networks-72c97bf0912).

 ## Team